HIllya51/LunaTranslator/docs/en/fastkeys.md

 1. #### Magpie In-Game Overlay
     Enables the built-in Magpie to show/hide the in-game overlay.

-1. #### Gallery Recording
-    Shortcut key for a recording function in game management.

 == Dictionary Lookup

 1. #### Retrieve and search for words